mkershis/milmapcon/README.md

 coord_df    # assume we've populated a dataframe of our grid references
             # and that the grid reference is in the "grid_ref" column

-# Option 1 - converting a series of references in the same zone
+# Option 1 - converting a series of references in the same zone.
+This
+# shows no warnings, but will return "None" if a conversion fails.

 zone_name = 'nord_de_guerre'
-converter = mmc.Converter(zone_name)
+converter = mmc.Converter(zone_name, print_warnings=False)

 def convert_1(grid_ref):
     '''